 Do not train a child to learn by force or harshness; but direct them to it by what amuses their minds, so that you may be better able to discover with accuracy the peculiar bent of the genius of each.

 The Virgin Islands Children's Museum is the inspired idea of Sarah Hughes, Executive Director.
-In early 2013 she partnered with me, Sarah Erickson, Director of Development and Curator.
-Together, we co-founded the museum in August of 2014, and received our official 501(c)3 designation on October 17, 2014.
+In early 2013 she partnered with, Sarah Erickson, Director of Development and Curator.
+Together, the museum was co-founded in August of 2014, and received our official 501(c)3 designation on October 17, 2014.

 On March 20, 2016, The Virgin Islands Children's Museum opened our doors.
 In the first 3 months we were open we welcomed over 1000 visitors and had gained 200 museum members.
 We facilitated 28 field trips, reaching 578 children from 8 public schools.
 Summer 2016 saw our first Kids Yoga Summer Camp.
 And on October 22, 2016 we debuted Phase 2 which included the final renovation of 3000 more square feet and 4 new exhibits.

 We are honored to bring this incredible resource to the community of the Virgin Islands, and those who visit our beloved home.
 We will continue to introduce new and fun educational exhibits, programs and services as we move forward into the future.
 Thank you to all who have embraced us and helped us create this museum for the children of the Virgin Islands.